Star-ddog/portfolio_netlify/README.md

 # portfolio_netlify

-this is my portfolio website where im displaying my work
+this is my portfolio website where I display and showcase my work